haim-barad/action-recognition-compressed-domain/README.md

 **Ucf101:**
 Download from:
 https://www.crcv.ucf.edu/data/UCF101.php

-1.video2jpeg using:
+ 1. Video2jpeg using:
      >python utils/video_jpg_ucf101_hmdb51.py avi_video_directory jpg_video_directory

-2.create a file that holds the number of frames:
+ 2. Create a file that holds the number of frames:
 	>python utils/n_frames_ucf101_hmdb51.py jpg_video_directory
  3. Annotation you use the ready annotation file in the "annotation_dir".

 This git used the structure and base code of:https://github.com/kenshohara/3D-ResNets-PyTorch and the extraction of compressed component using this git:https://github.com/chaoyuaw/pytorch-coviar, so a big thanks to both of those projects, they did a great work.